DEVOTIONALS

 ACTION:

-you have a fervent love for the Lord?
+a doubt that I have a fervent love for the Lord?

-see in you?
-Have you identified the spiritual gift the Lord gave you
+– Have I identified the spiritual gift

 Pray,